electricimp/imp-central-impt/README.md

 - [Project Manipulation Commands](./CommandsManual.md#project-manipulation-commands) - `impt project <command_name> [<options>]`
 - [Test Commands](./CommandsManual.md#test-commands) - `impt test <command_name> [<options>]`

 The most of commands has `<options>`.
 Options may be written in any order.
 As a general rule, the same option should not be specified many times in the same command, but exceptions exist.
 Some options require values, some not.
 If option value has spaces it must be put into double quotes - `“option value with spaces”`.
 Many options have one letter [aliases](./CommandsManual.md#list-of-aliases).
-Options applicable for every command, the aliases and every option explanation are detailed in [Commands Description](./CommandsManual.md#commands-description).
+Options applicable for every command, the aliases and every option explanation are detailed in the [Commands Description](./CommandsManual.md#commands-description).

-Examples - the syntax and commands with options:
+**Examples** - the syntax and commands with options:
 `impt product create --name TestProduct --descr "My test product"`
 `impt dg create --name "TestDG" --type development -p TestProduct`
 `impt device assign -g TestDG -d "my device 1"`